-Click here for more information on this year's Annual Fund recipients.
+Click here for more information on the Annual Fund recipients from previous years.

 Pheakkdey Nguon, the 2012 Annual Fund recipient, has recently won an IPCC Fellowship to fund his research on REDD+ in Cambodia and would also like to thank the annual fund donors for his opportunity: